Watts-Lab/deliberation-assets/projects/volvovsky_reputation/revision_20250424/artGameInstructions/chose_to_hire_agent_bid.md

 ## Training round 1: Play as **Collector**

-In this training round you play as the wealthy art collector, and the agent will be played by this cute little robot:
+In this training round, you play as a wealthy art collector and your agent will be played by this cute little robot:

 ![robot image](projects/volvovsky_reputation/robot_icon.jpg)